tmeyer2115/studio-starter/README.md

 ```
 When the new Component is added to a page, the `Properties` tab on the left-hand side will be seeded with the defaults.

+We've already added a few custom Components to the starter for you.
+One is a Banner, to prominently display an Entity's address.
+We also added an Entity Result Card and CTA in case you want to add Search functionality.
+You can use these Components as a guide when writing your own.

 ### Importing Component Libraries
 Authoring is one way to register new Components with Studio.
 An easier way, one that promotes wider re-use, is to import an NPM package containing custom Studio Components.
 These packages are called Studio Plugins.
 A Plugin's entry point is structured like:
 ```